kuzzleio/kuzzle/doc/2/api/controllers/document/delete-by-query/index.md

 # deleteByQuery

 Deletes documents matching the provided search query.

+Documents removed that way trigger real-time notifications.

+## Limitations

+The request fails if the number of documents returned by the search query exceeds the `documentsFetchCount` server configuration (see the [Configuring Kuzzle](/core/2/guides/essentials/configuration) guide).

+To remove a greater number of documents, either change the server configuration, or split the search query.

+To remove all documents from a collection, use [collection:truncate](/core/2/api/controllers/collection/truncate) instead.

 ---